toidiu/toidiu.github.io/content/blog/2025_12_25_privacy_and_control.md

 media and don't install it on my phone (I use social media in Browser containers to limit 3rd party cookies).

-### Messanging
-(Whatsapp is an unfortunate exception and I hate that I need it to stay connected to friends and family).
-Signal for messaging is preferable.
-Venmo is disabled.

 ### Email
 I have a personal domain, which I use for email i.e. hello@toidiu.com.
 This allows me to switch providers if I want (e.g. lack of trust in Google, ProtonMail can raise their prices).
 These days I am using [Tuta](tuta.com) as my email provider because they are fast, offer a better price and have a strong focus on secure email.
 Also I can't be bothered to host my own email server.

-### Password manager
-Use a password manager!
-I use [GNU pass](https://www.passwordstore.org/) because I don't want to hand over my passwords to a 3rd party.
-I typically only use the password manager from my laptop and don't access passwords from my phone (I consider this a better security practice).
-I have been meaning to try out [passage](https://github.com/FiloSottile/passage).
-I would also recommend [Bitwarden](https://bitwarden.com/) for those who want a better UI experience.

 ### Browsing
 I use firefox with privacy badger and uOrigin because I do not opt into